-- §1.
-Full-time employees shall receive leave with pay for up to a maximum of 36 hours in the event of the death of the full-time employee's spouse, civil union partner, father, mother, step-father, step-mother, grandfather, grandmother, son, daughter, step-child, sister, brother, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, and grandchildren and grandparents of the spouse.
-In the event funeral services for the deceased hereunder are held at a distance greater than 350 mile radius from the City of Vineland, then such funeral leave shall be for up to a maximum of 48 hours. - §2.
-An on-duty full-time employee who is notified of a death covered hereunder shall be excused from the remainder of the shift. - §3.
-To be eligible for funeral leave, the full-time employee must attend the funeral services.
-At the discretion of the full-time employee, funeral leave shall be contiguous and consecutive to either the date of death or the date of the funeral services, whether the days are working or non-working.
-Funeral leave requests shall be subject to the approval of the Supervisor or the Chief EMT, which shall not be unreasonably denied.
+§1.
+Employees shall receive leave with pay for up to a maximum of 36 hours in the event of the death of the employee's spouse, civil union partner, father, mother, step-father, step-mother, grandfather, grandmother, son, daughter, step-child, sister, brother, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, and grandchildren and grandparents of the spouse.
+In the event funeral services for the deceased hereunder are held at a distance greater than 350 mile radius from the City of Vineland, then such funeral leave shall be for up to a maximum of 48 hours.